-It is important to highlight that the continuation of delivery of the main objectives Global Programme 2009-2011 is ensured by the adoption, in August 2011, of the document "Support to National REDD+ Action: Global Programme 2011-2015" and its associated budget by the UN-REDD Programme Policy Board.
+It is important to highlight that the continued delivery of the main objectives of the Global Programme 2009-2011 was ensured by the adoption, in August 2011, of the document "Support to National REDD+ Action: Global Programme 2011-2015" and its associated budget by the UN-REDD Programme Policy Board.
 Funds for year one were transferred to the participating UN Agencies (FAO, UNDP and UNEP) on 1 November 2011, following the Policy Board's approval of the first year's budget.
-The Global Programme Framework Document 2011-2015 stems from the UN-REDD Programme Strategy and from the learnt lessons from the implementation of the Global Programme 2009-2011.
+The Global Programme Framework Document 2011-2015 stems from the UN-REDD Programme Strategy and from the lessons learned from the implementation of the Global Programme 2009-2011.